-Are you a new freelancer, or are you thinking of entering the world of self-employment?
+Are you a new freelancer, or are you considering entering the self-employment world?

-Here are 14 tips to help you get started on the right foot and make the most of your freelance career.
+Here are 14 tips to help you start on the right foot and make the most of your freelance career.

 As a new freelancer, it’s important to know what you’re working on when you need to have a task finished, and what your upcoming deadlines are.